taseroth/twitter-crawler/README.md

 ### hydrate tweets
 Referenced tweets are sometimes returned with only the ID and the author.
 By providing ```--hydrate-tweets``` as option, the program tries to load additional data from twitter.
 In about 10% of tweets, this fails.
 For whatever reason.

+###
+The links in tweets often use url shorteners.
+To get the final url they point to and the site they are contained in the program will try to resolve the url and create (:URL) and (:Site) nodes.
+This can be disabled by providing the option `--resolve-url=false`